awfulwaffle77/ExamTopicsQuizMaker/README.md

 ## What is this?
 This is a Python-built CLI quiz for quizzes from ExamTopics.
-It gets questions from pages, shuffles them, you pick answers and then you are shown a final score and the questions you got wrong.
+It gets questions from pages (saved locally as HTML at the moment), shuffles them, you pick answers and then you are shown a final score and then questions you got wrong that are written in a `.txt` file.

 ## ⚠️ READ BEORE YOU START
 This was initially tested on Windows and seems to work alright.